lawrence1223/few-plato/README.md

 Usage
 -------

-// type this command in console
+Type this command in console
 ```
 gulp pondering-muse